 Potential economic effects anticipated from the implementation of annual catch targets would depend on the extent to which the ACTs under consideration would affect the harvest or other customary uses of the resource.
-Annual catch targets under consideration range from setting ACT equal to the ACL (equal to MSY) at 1.5 MP to a minimum of 1.23 MP with the ACT equal to 90% of the ABC.
-As discussed in the action setting the annual catch limit for Gulf group cobia, the relative magnitude of the landings suggests that these thresholds would not be reached.
+Based on the preferred alternative selected in Action 5.1, ACTs under consideration range from 1.31 mp under Preferred Alternative 2 to 1.24 mp under Alternative 3.
+The magnitude of Gulf group cobia landings compared to ACT levels suggests that these thresholds would likely not be reached.
 Therefore, economic effects are not expected from the implementation of a single ACT (or of separate commercial and recreational ACTs).
-However, in the highly unlikely event that ACTs become binding constraints, the magnitude of adverse economic effects is expected to be proportional to the severity of the constraint imposed on fishery participants.
+However, in the event that ACTs become binding constraints, the magnitude of adverse economic effects is expected to be proportional to the severity of the constraint imposed on fishery participants i.e., the nature of corrective measures implemented in response to the overage.